therealdydx/CS50-Artificial-Intelligence/Project 0 - Search/Search.md

 2. Alpha Beta Pruning

 Pruning a tree, Alpha = Best you can, Beta = Worst you can do, Pruning is not having to search through the entire result, just look for best and worst.

+3. Depth-Limited Minimax

+After a certain amount of moves, will stop calculating other possible options, because it becomes computationally impossible to calculate.

+Requires evaluation function:

+Estimates the expected utility of the game from a given state. (i.e. how many pieces you have compared to your opponent in chess)